 Interest in an unconsolidated structured entity

 For unconsolidated structured entity, it may be particularly challenging to determine what constitutes an ‘interest’ in such an entity.
-However, the IASB did not decide to provide specific guidance and therefore general definition discussed at the beginning of IFRS 12 applies (IFRS 12.BC78-BC81).
-IASB noted that exposure to variability of returns relating to unconsolidated structured entity may rise from previous involvement with it.
+However, the IASB did not decide to provide specific guidance and therefore general definition applies (IFRS 12.BC78-BC81).
+IASB noted that exposure to variability of returns relating to unconsolidated structured entity may arise from previous involvement with it.
 Interestingly, IFRS 12 does not contain any specific disclosure requirements regarding significant judgements and assumptions made in determining whether an entity in which it has interest is a structured entity.

 IFRS 12 does not include analogous disclosure requirements for interests in entities that do not meet the definition of a structured entity.